-Part of a thorough exam is checking for signs and symptoms of oral cancer.
+Part of a thorough dental cleaning and exam is checking for signs and symptoms of oral cancer.
 Early detection is the key to a swift diagnosis and timely, potentially life-saving treatment.
 We’ll check your entire oral cavity and maxillofacial regions annually to stay on top of any signs or changes that seem suspicious.
 Bi-annually we will recheck for any differences from your prior checkup.

 Where can oral cancer occur?

 -Oropharyngeal region (throat)